openvinotoolkit/open_model_zoo/models/public/yolof/README.md

 ## Use Case and High-Level Description

 YOLOF is a simple, fast, and efficient object detector without FPN.
 Model based on ["You Only Look One-level Feature"](https://arxiv.org/abs/2103.09460) paper.
 It was implemented in PyTorch\* framework.
 Model used `DarkNet-53` with Cross Stage Partial blocks as backbone.
 For details see [repository](https://github.com/megvii-model/YOLOF).
-This model was pre-trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset with 80 classes
+This model was pre-trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset with 80 classes.
+Mapping of class IDs to label names provided in `<omz_dir>/data/dataset_classes/coco_80cl.txt` file.

 ## Specification